sap license audit

 • Inventory All Licenses: Maintain an up-to-date inventory of SAP entitlements – every software component, engine, and named-user license your company owns.
 Note the metric (user count, CPU, etc.) and any restrictions.

-• Review Contract Clauses: Review your SAP contracts and read the fine print on license definitions and the audit clause.
+• Review Contract Clauses: Review your SAP contracts carefully, paying attention to the fine print regarding license definitions and the audit clause.
 Understand terms like “Named User,” “Indirect Use,” and license-specific usage limits.
 Many audit disputes stem from surprises hidden in contract language.
 For example, if your contract defines “user” broadly to include indirect access, you must manage third-party connections as closely as direct logins.

 • Entitlement vs. Usage Map: Create a simple matrix mapping your entitlements to current usage.
 This highlights areas where you might be over- or under-licensed.
 (E.g., you purchased 500 Professional User licenses but have 480 active users – okay; or you licensed SAP Payroll for up to 1,000 employees but have 1,100 in the system – a potential 100-user exposure.)